Set Current Location

 Set in an art deco-building and in existence since 1933, this market has both indoor and outdoor sections.
 Aside from fresh vegetables, fruits and flowers, you have your choice of a wide variety of commodities: from specialty shops selling delicious baked goods to butchers and fishmongers.
 La Fromagerie boasts more than 400 types of cheese from France and Quebec, including a raw goat milk cheddar.
 The Premiere Moisson bakery is famous for its flaky croissants and game-based pâtés.
 Even if you have already done your food shopping, it is a great place for people watching.

 Lost & Found Shop is busstling a secondhand store of cloths and accessories for men and women.
 The shop also offers vintage furniture and house hold items.
 The concept of the store is to stock up good quality, vintage items that can be functionally used or serve as keepsakes.
 The products are carefully selected and go through a rigorous maintenance procedure before putting up on sale.
 The sale price is relatively lesser then the original price of the vintage items.

 Started in 1865, the Marché de Lachine is one of the oldest public markets in Montreal.
-It is located at the intersection of rue Notre Dame and 18th Avenue, and starts daily at 7a.
+It is located at the intersection of rue Notre Dame and 18th Avenue.
 Local vendors bring a variety of articles for sale here, allowing one to stock up on groceries, fresh produce and homemade delicacies.
-If you wish to soak in the local vibe then head to Marché de Lachine in the morning to get a peek into humbler times.
+If you wish to soak in the local vibe then head to Marché de Lachine in the morning to get a peek into the local life.